Introduction: The Expensive Legacy of Outdated Systems

 Beware of fixed-price offers that sound too good to be true.
 Often not included are:

-- Content Cleanup: Who cleans up the 5,000 old images in the media archive?
+Who cleans up the 5,000 old images in the media archive?
+A clean restart saves storage and time.

-- Training: Your team needs to know how to use the new system.
+Your team needs to know how to use the new system.
+Plan time for onboarding and manuals.

 Chapter 3: Realistic Scheduling